In my house 90% of all arguments start with a “Can I?” followed up with a “No.”

 And the occasional shouting match isn’t going to scar your baby for life.
 Unless it becomes a personal attack where we start belittling or blaming our child, says Adele Faber, a parenting trainer and author of How to Talk So Kids Will Listen & Listen So Kids Will Talk.

 But that doesn’t mean shouting should become our default conflict resolution tool either.
-When we routinely have yelling matches with our children we teach them that shouting is the way to handle conflict.
+When we routinely have yelling matches with our children, we teach them that shouting is the way to handle conflict.

 So, if we wouldn’t shout at a stranger, why is it okay to behave this way towards those whom we love the most?

-Not only do we owe our kids the same courtesy we offer random strangers, research also shows that shouting at our children can make behavioral problems worse!
+Not only do we owe our kids the same courtesy we offer random strangers, but research also shows that shouting at our children can make behavioral problems worse!

 The more I shout the more my boys act out which leads to more shouting and more behavioral issues.
 Studies have also shown that regular shouting matches can lead to more fights with friends, lying, and signs of depression.